This is my ninth, and final, post in my series 9 WaysTo Dynamically Revive Your Youth Ministry. You can click here to start at the beginning.

 So neither the one who plants nor the one who waters is anything, but only God, who makes things grow.
 I Corinthians 3:7

 We build, we prepare, God brings the fire.

 When I do see the flicker, I hurry and grab some kindling, not a big log.
 I don’t throw a ton of responsibility on a kid the minute they sense the Holy Spirit working in them.
 I take small steps, twig by twig I feed the flame.

 I find out what they are good at and then try to match it with something in our youth ministry.
 If I cannot find a place for them to serve I create a place for them to serve no matter what they can do.
 The flame builds a little hire.

 I watch there fire closely.
 I watch for the winds of doubt and the flood discouragement that may try to extinguish the flame of faith.
 I poke the fire with relationship, with encouragement, with affirmation, and with motivation.

 If there is more than one flicker I band those logs together so they feed off one another.
 I poke the fire even more making sure there is room to breath and experience God.
 Then, I work and I wait to see what happens next.

 Like fire building, reviving a youth ministry is a slow process.
 The fire may never get as hot or as high as we like it, but we should always be grateful their is a fire at all.

 I hope you enjoyed the series, and if you did, leave a comment.
-Be sure to sign up for the Fresh Impact Newsletter to receive more ideas, resources, and strategies.
+Be sure to sign up for the Youth Ministry Round Up newsletter to receive more ideas, resources, and strategies.